-Also Serving Grand Blanc, Rochester Hills, and the Surrounding Areas
+Also Serving Flint, Rochester Hills, Brighton and the Surrounding Areas

 If you are the parent of a child with special needs, you are well aware of the many financial, medical, and social issues involved.
 Meeting your loved one’s needs can involve finding financial assistance now and ensuring care and financial assistance will be available when you are gone.